-Students to be e Served: Location(s): (Select from All, S tudents with Disabilities, or Specific Student Groups) (Select from All Schools, Specific Schools, and/or Specific Grade Spans) [Add Students s to be Served selection here] [Add Location(s) selection here]
+(Select from All, Students with Disabilities, or Specific Student Groups)

+(Select from All Schools, Specific Schools, and/or Specific Grade Spans)

+For Actions/Services included as contributing to meeting the Increased or Improved Services Requirement:

-Students to be Served: Scope of Services: Location(s): (Select from English Learners, Foster Youth, (Select from LEA-wide, Schoolwide, or Limited to (Select from All Schools, Specific Schools, and/or and/or Low Income) Unduplicated Student Group(s)) Specific Grade Spans) English Learners Foster Youth Low Income LEA-wide All Schools
+Students to be Served: (Select from English Learners, Foster Youth, and/or Low Income) Scope of Services: (Select from LEA-wide, Schoolwide, or Limited to Unduplicated Student Group(s)) Location(s): (Select from All Schools, Specific Schools, and/or Specific Grade Spans)

+English Learners LEA-wide All Schools

+Foster Youth

+Low Income

-Select from New, Modified, or Unchanged for 2017-18 Select from New, Modified, or Unchanged for 2018-19 Select from New, Modified, or Unchanged for 2019-20 Unchanged Action Unchanged Action Unchanged Action 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services HMP: 2 - Parent and School Communication HMP: 2 - Parent and School Communication HMP: 2 - Parent and School Communication To provide and maintain systems of communication that meets the needs of the school, parents, students and the community.
+Unchanged Action Unchanged Action Modified Action Unchanged Action 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services HMP: 2 - Parent and School Communication HMP: 2 - Parent and School Communication HMP: 2 - Parent and School Communication To provide and maintain systems of communication that meets the needs of the school, parents, students and the community.
 To provide and maintain systems of communication that meets the needs of the school, parents, students and the community.
 To provide and maintain systems of communication that meets the needs of the school, parents, students and the community.
 HMP2.1 Continuous improvement of system of communication with SUSD community and stakeholders.
 HMP2.1 Continuous improvement of system of communication with SUSD community and stakeholders.
 HMP2.1 Continuous improvement of system of communication with SUSD community and stakeholders.
 HMP2.2 Parent Coordinator HMP2.2 Parent Coordinator HMP2.2 Parent Coordinator

 Year 2017-18 2018-19 2019-20

 Amount \$125,000 \$0 \$0

 Source LCFF None None

 Budget Reference 2000, 3000, 5000 None HMP 2.1 None HMP 2.1

 Amount \$1,500 \$1,500

 Source 0000 LCFF Base 0000 LCFF Base

-Budget Reference 1000, 3000 HMP 2.2 1000, 3000 HMP 2.2
+Budget Reference 1000, 3000 HMP 2.2 1000, 3000, 4000, 5000 HMP 2.2